Rex-noir/filament-menux/README.md

 #### Custom Menus Table

-You can also pass custom menus table with both traditional class and function that returns anonymouse class that extends the base MenuTables class
+You can also pass custom menus table with both traditional class and function that returns anonymouse class that extends the base MenuTables class,
-For example,
+For example.

 ```php
 ->setMenusTable(\App\Tables\MainMenusTable::class)